CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

     * **Journalism and mass communications** - `https://w3id.org/nwo-research-fields#JournalismAndMassCommunications`
     * **Media studies** - `https://w3id.org/nwo-research-fields#MediaStudies`

 You *MAY* specify multiple research domains.
+If assigning a research domain feels entirely not applicable to your software, then you *MAY* leave it out entirely.

 ## Service metadata requirements